 The University conducts numerous emergency response exercises on campus each year, such as tabletop exercises and tests of its emergency notification system, the KSU Alert System (immediate notification), on campus.
 These tests are designed to assess and evaluate the emergency plans and capabilities of the institution.
 The University tests aspects of the campus emergency notification system on the first Wednesday of every month.
 The test on the first Wednesday of every month is announced.
 This test includes the campus Emergency Outdoor Warning Sirens, Emergency Desktop Override System, and radios distributed to crisis coordinators in each building.
 Additionally, the mass notification system, which distributes email, text, and voice notifications to all faculty, students and staff, is tested annually.
 A link to KSU's emergency response and evacuation procedures is publicized during the annual test.
-The Fall unannounced test was conducted on September 14, 2022 and the Spring 2022 test was conducted on February 9.
+The Fall unannounced test was conducted on September 6, 2023 and the Spring 2023 test was conducted on February 8.
 Both tests began at 12:00 p.m. and concluded at approximately 12:15 p.m.
 For the first Wednesday of every month tests, radio tests are from 10:00 - 10:45 a.m.
 The Override System and Outdoor Warning Siren tests are from 12:00 - 12:15 p.m.

-Several emergency notifications were sent in 2022 for delayed opening due to inclement weather, an explosive device threat, and to notify campus of building closures from a power outage.
+Several emergency notifications were sent in 2023 for delayed opening due to inclement weather, road blockages from a fallen tree, and to notify camps of an emergency incident near campus.

 In addition to testing the emergency notification system, the University also conducts tabletop exercises with departments and agencies on and off campus.
-The Tabletop Exercises (TTX) listed below were conducted in 2022:
+The Tabletop Exercises (TTX) listed below were conducted in 2023:

-February 9, 2022: Campus-wide Emergency Notification Drill.
+February 8, 2023: Campus-wide Emergency Notification Drill.